Researchers at the University of Stanford have identified the secret to how nerves withstand the wear and tear of bending joints and moving tissues.

 Before Krieg had joined their labs, Dunn and Goodman had thought it would be helpful to develop a tool for studying force within cells.
-They’d gotten funding through Stanford Bio-X to created a springy fluorescent protein fragment that they can insert into other proteins within a cell.
-If that protein is being stretched, then their fragment glows cyan blue under fluorescent light.
+They’d gotten funding through Stanford Bio-X to create a springy fluorescent protein fragment that they could insert into other proteins within a cell.
+If that protein is being stretched, then its fragment glows cyan blue under fluorescent light.
 When the protein isn’t stretched, the protein fragment glows yellow.

 Krieg took advantage of this technique by inserting the springy fragment into spectrin in normal worms.
 When he looked at the touch-sensitive nerves, he found that the fragment glowed more cyan than yellow, showing that the spectrin was being stretching in those nerves, much like the elastic in Dunn’s hypothetically stretched sock.

 In fact, their spring is so sensitive they could estimate the force being placed on it by the spectrin network: about 2 piconewtons.

 To put this in perspective, the force of an apple pushing down on a scale is about 1 newton.
 So, divide that apple into 1,000,000,000,000 pieces, and the force that just two of those pieces put on the scale is about the force generated by the spectrin in these nerves.
 That’s not enough to hold a sock up, sure, but it’s actually comparable to other types of forces and motors within a cell.